Kern County Drugs & DUI Attorney

 As an important note, the National Highway Traffic Safety Administration evaluated these tests and discovered that even the most accurate of the three tests used in the field by law enforcement agents has been found to be only 77% correct and that is solely when administered perfectly under perfect conditions.

 Contact a Bakersfield DUI & Drugs Attorney from Middlebrook & Associates if you have been arrested and charged with a DUI with drugs.
-You deserve to protect yourself with a skilled DUI defense attorney.
+You deserve to protect yourself with a skilled DUI defense lawyer.